-Surgical tooth extraction is another very common procedure.
+Surgical tooth extraction is another fairly common procedure.
 Our goal is for your pet to retain as many teeth as possible.
 Sometimes an extraction is the only option to relieve pain or ensure that periodontal disease does not advance.
 If not extracted, a diseased tooth is painful, infected and will compromise the surrounding tissue and neighboring teeth.
 If caught early, there are more treatment options available for periodontal disease.

 Our practice requires anesthesia for thorough dental procedures.
 Because of this, we first perform a full physical examination and bloodwork.
 Once inside the mouth, we utilize local anesthetic injections to reduce pain.
 We closely monitor your pet the entire time they receive anesthesia.

 We monitor oxygen saturation and carbon dioxide levels in their blood along with their blood pressure, heart rate, respiratory rate and temperature.
 In order to help maintain the health of your pet’s mouth and teeth, bring your pet in for a dental check-up at least once a year.
 During these examinations, our practice includes a general dental examination and will schedule an anesthetic dental procedure, if needed.

 Detecting dental problems in the early stages can greatly help your pet in the long run.
 Contact us right away if your pet experiences any of the following:

 - Your pet shies away when you try to touch their mouth area

 - Dropping food when eating